MJ (album)

 Recording for the original Broadway cast album took place on February 7 and 8, 2022.
 The original Broadway cast recording was released on July 15, 2022.
 A snippet of Billie Jean was shared on May 19 by The New York Times in anticipation of the album.
-The album was nominated for a Grammy Award for Best Musical Theater Album.
+The album was nominated for a Grammy Award for Best Musical Theater Album, losing to Into the Woods.